icon-project/icon-project.github.io/docs/audit_checklist.md

 ```

 ## Reentrancy
-When you send ICX or token to someone, keep it mind that the target could be another SCORE.
-If target SCORE's recipient function such as fallback or tokenFallback implemented maliciously, it could reenter original SCORE.
+When you send ICX or token, keep it mind that the target could be a SCORE.
+If the SCORE's fallback or tokenFallback function is implemented maliciously, it could reenter original SCORE.
 Then there could be unintended loop between two SCOREs.
 ```python
 # Bad
 # refund function in SCORE1. (assume ICX:token ratio is 1:1)